Resource Library — Scope and Use

 4. The Unproductive Loop: Why High‑Conflict Co‑Parents Keep Fighting

-- Summary: The article identifies repeating behavioural patterns that keep parents stuck in conflict cycles.
-It explains how judges interpret these patterns and how they influence credibility in court.
+• Summary: The article identifies repeating behavioural patterns that keep parents stuck in conflict cycles.
+Courts often consider these patterns; my role as a PC is not to advise on litigation, but to help parents interrupt them by empowering communication focused only on the children's best interests.
 The piece encourages parents to break loops through small, intentional changes that gradually shift the conflict dynamic.

 5. The Brain on Conflict: Why Co‑Parenting Feels Impossible